kubeflow/website/content/docs/pipelines/deployment-alternatives.md

     For GCP, you can reference [Configuring cluster access for kubectl](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl).

-1. Deploy latest version of Kubeflow Pipelines Lite to your cluster:
+1. Deploy latest version of Kubeflow Pipelines standalone to your cluster:

     ```
     export PIPELINE_VERSION={{% kfp-latest-version %}}